moby/moby/libnetwork/docs/design.md

 ### Networks & Endpoints

 LibNetwork's Network and Endpoint APIs are primarily for managing the corresponding Objects and book-keeping them to provide a level of abstraction as required by the CNM.
 It delegates the actual implementation to the drivers which realize the functionality as promised in the CNM.
 For more information on these details, please see [the drivers section](#Drivers)

 ### Sandbox

 Libnetwork provides a framework to implement of a Sandbox in multiple operating systems.
-Currently we have implemented Sandbox for Linux using `namespace_linux.go` and `configure_linux.go` in `sandbox` package
+Currently we have implemented Sandbox for Linux using `namespace_linux.go` and `configure_linux.go` in `sandbox` package.
 This creates a Network Namespace for each sandbox which is uniquely identified by a path on the host filesystem.
 Netlink calls are used to move interfaces from the global namespace to the Sandbox namespace.
 Netlink is also used to manage the routing table in the namespace.